Metro Atlanta: Race and ethnicity

 The Asian-American population also increased rapidly from 2000 to 2010.
 There were 296,956 Asian-Americans in the metro area in 2010, making up 5.9% of the population.
 This represented an 87% increase over 2000.
 The largest Asian groups are 108,980 Indian-Americans, 93,870 Korean-Americans, 67,660 Chinese-Americans, and 66,554 Vietnamese-Americans.

 Atlanta also has Georgia's largest Bosnian-American population, with approximately 10,000 in the metro area, mainly in Gwinnett County.

-Metro Atlanta has an increasingly international population, with 716,434 foreign-born residents in 2010, a 69% increase since 2000, with suburban Gwinnnett County being one of the most diverse counties in the Southeastern United States.
+Metro Atlanta has an increasingly international population, with 716,434 foreign-born residents in 2010, a 69% increase since 2000, with suburban Gwinnett County being one of the most diverse counties in the Southeastern United States.
 This was the fourth largest rate of growth among the nation's top 100 metros, after Baltimore, Orlando and Las Vegas.
 The foreign-born proportion of the population went up from 10.3% to 13.6%, and Atlanta moved up from 14th to 12th in ranking of U.S. metro areas with the largest immigrant population by sheer numbers.
 Still, its 13.6% proportion of immigrants is only the 29th highest of the nation's top 100 metros.

 Metro Atlanta's immigrants are more suburban than those of most cities.
 Out of the top 100 U.S. metros, Atlanta has the 11th highest ratio of the foreign-born living in the suburbs and not in the core city.
 Atlanta has a few ethnic enclaves such as a Koreatown, and areas such as the Buford Highway Corridor in DeKalb County and parts of Gwinnett County are commercial centers for multiple ethnic communities.

 In 1990, greater Atlanta had the largest Japanese population in the Southeast United States.
 The Consulate General of Japan in Atlanta estimated that, during that year, 7,500 to 10,000 Japanese lived in greater Atlanta.
 Of the metropolitan areas in the Southeast United States, as of 1990 greater Atlanta had the most extensive education network for Japanese nationals.